sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 * Tweak: Refactored the order item COG retrieval to get the COG value from the order, if available.
 Otherwise, it will use the current COG value from the product.
 * Tweak: Optimized shortcode trigger for the Meta pixel.
 * Tweak: Reordered the main subsection tabs.
-* Fix: Fixed the Facebook CAPI event handler for custom events injected through shortcodes.

 = 1.35.0  =
 *Release date - 19.12.2023*

-* New: Enable Google Consent Mode v2.
-* New: Enable for Google TCF support.
 * New: AI support chat bot.
 * Fix: Safeguard for WooCommerce block editors that can cause a fatal error in rare cases.

 = 1.34.1  =
 *Release date - 14.12.2023*

-* Tweak: Improved console logs in functions_premium and event_listeners_premium
-* Tweak: Added the value for the GA4 add_to_cart, remove_from_cart, add_to_wishlist and begin_checkout events.
 * Tweak: Removed user data output for the free version as it is not required.
 * Tweak: Bumped up WordPress version compatibility to 6.4.
 * Tweak: Bumped up WooCommerce version compatibility to 8.4
 * Tweak: Declare Cart and Checkout Blocks compatibility.
 * Tweak: Updated the Facebook pixel ID validation to allow for longer IDs.
 * Tweak: Updated the jQuery ready event detection to avoid deprecation warnings.
-* Fix: Fixed shortcode trigger for Facebook when CAPI is enabled.
 * Fix: Don't call VarnishPurger's execute_purge() statically as it is not a static function.
 * Fix: Added a safeguard to avoid render issues on empty block-activated cart pages.